 In another variation of this tactic, the scammer may hijack a direct message conversation between a brand and a customer and redirect the customer to a fake, malicious page, where the customer is tricked into compromising their information.

-Why Phishing Works so Well
+Why Does Phishing Work so Well?

 Even if you're aware of real-life risks, like road safety, accidents can still take you by surprise.
 It's the same with your email inbox or phone: You know the bad guys are going to try to trick you, but—even so—they still might really surprise you when you least expect it.